Who is Orange Grove Road?

 Proof is in the puddin’

-Now we live on a 50-year-old 1-acre orange grove in the Arizona desert with my husband and 2 children, striving to do exactly what my wise father had done all along!
-I’m grateful to say I have the gumption to be a wife and mother, homestead, cook from scratch, and enjoy my fitness routines.
+Now we’re converting a 1-acre mono crop orange grove into a permaculture oasis homestead in the Sonoran desert.
+I’m grateful to say I have the gumption to be a wife and mother, homesteader, cook from scratch, and enjoy fitness.
 I’m hoping to raise my children to appreciate each blessing and be good stewards of the earth.
-It would be silly to say that it’s all easy or perfect, but I feel more fulfilled and satisfied with life than I ever imagined possible.

 This creation is place to gain and share knowledge with each other.
 I’m not an expert in anything.
 I have been blessed to be surrounded by wise souls who have been kind enough to share some of their knowledge with me.
 I’m very grateful and excited to have an opportunity to pay it all forward.